 We all believe in the God of Scripture, the Maker of heaven and earth, and the Father of our Lord Jesus Christ.
 We all believe that Jesus came into the world as a human being, lived and healed and taught, was crucified, buried, and resurrected, and has ascended to the right hand of God.
 We believe Jesus is fully man and fully God, one in nature with the Father, and a separate person of God in the Son.
-We believe in the Holy Spirit as the indwelling of God in believers who shapes us into the good life God has planned for us.
+We believe in the Holy Spirit, the indwelling of God in believers, who shapes us into living the good life God has planned for us.
 We believe in forgiveness of sins and salvation from sin and death.

 Isn’t it amazing and wonderful that we have a common core of our faith across our Christian traditions?

 But on the other hand, woah.
 It’s not really possible to teach the Bible as the “universal church” understands it.
 We all have differences too.
 We believe different things about how to read the Bible, the infallibility of Scripture, how we’re to understand the Old Testament, what it means that Jesus was resurrected, how we’re elected for salvation, what salvation consists of, and what the good life of God looks like.
 And more.

 Both these things are true and we have to hold them in tension.
 We all believe the same and we all believe differently.
 How do I handle that when I teach?